 Zeaxanthin is a carotenoid found in many vegetables and fruits, particularly green leafy vegetables such as kale and spinach.
 Zeaxanthin and lutein are becoming more popular since we now know that they have an important role in eye health and eyesight.
+Supplementation can improve vision and that is why many people supplement with an eye formula daily for this visual enhancement benefit.
 The ideal daily intake of this nutrient in food is not known, nor do we know for certain whether taking this carotenoid as a supplement for many months or years is a healthy way to insure good vision.
 For the time being I advise that you take less rather than more and take breaks from use.

 for better vision within a few days